pikasTech/pikadoc-en/docs/source/沁恒 RISC-V 模块开发实战.md

 Secondly, the MicroPython technology that is popular in the embedded field is a possible alternative, but MicroPython requires a minimum volume of 128Kb on the ARM platform, and the optimization maturity of the GCC compiler of the RISC-V platform is not as good as the ARM platform, so the compilation volume will only be larger.
 Big will not be smaller, so MicroPython cannot be deployed on this CH32V103 platform.

 Well, let’s not talk about it.
-The only Python interpreter that can be deployed on the CH32V103 platform is the PikaScript ultra-lightweight Python interpreter that I am currently developing (if there are other solutions, please criticize and correct me, I will modify it).
-Although PikaScript does not have such complete standard library support compared to MicroPython, basic runtime objects, control flow, and interactive operation are all achievable, and PikaScript's cross-platform capability is very good.
-Under the extreme dependency management strategy, PikaScript only depends on LibC, there is almost no dependency missing problem on any platform, and it may be able to run in the FPGA soft core (theoretically feasible, not verified).
+The only Python interpreter that can be deployed on the CH32V103 platform is the PikaPython ultra-lightweight Python interpreter that I am currently developing (if there are other solutions, please criticize and correct me, I will modify it).
+Although PikaPython does not have such complete standard library support compared to MicroPython, basic runtime objects, control flow, and interactive operation are all achievable, and PikaPython's cross-platform capability is very good.
+Under the extreme dependency management strategy, PikaPython only depends on LibC, there is almost no dependency missing problem on any platform, and it may be able to run in the FPGA soft core (theoretically feasible, not verified).

-In addition, thanks to the open source platform provided by Gitee, PikaScript has just been selected by the Gitee judges as GVP - the most valuable open source project, so if you open the Gitee homepage now, there is a high probability that you can see the gold medal of PikaScript.
+In addition, thanks to the open source platform provided by Gitee, PikaPython has just been selected by the Gitee judges as GVP - the most valuable open source project, so if you open the Gitee homepage now, there is a high probability that you can see the gold medal of PikaPython.
 ![](assets/1638495380222-9af9955c-4a80-4325-9d75-2edd40d42320.webp)

-PikaScript is also included in the rt-thread package, which is really a very dynamic open source community
+PikaPython is also included in the rt-thread package, which is really a very dynamic open source community
 ![](assets/1638495380395-47352427-5fd7-4a70-b8b4-bf57f6290a49.webp)

-PikaScript's strict dependency management strategy makes deployment very easy, which is cross-platform and easy to deploy.
+PikaPython's strict dependency management strategy makes deployment very easy, which is cross-platform and easy to deploy.
 But simple deployment is useless.
 If it is difficult to expand the function, it is just a vase.
 We know that in the field of MCU development, C language has always dominated the world.
 The ecology of C language accounts for more than 80% of MCU development.
 Most MCUs have C language development kits provided by manufacturers.
 Therefore, the Python interpreter of the MCU platform is the most important The expansion method is to bind the native library of the C language, and bind the C language library to a Python module, which is usually called a Python C module.

 Binding C language modules for MicroPython is similar to general CPython.
 The C library needs to be compiled into a static library and then linked.
 Many global tables need to be manually registered during linking, and a large number of Linux platform-specific tools need to be used in the process of making C modules.
 Tools, this is a high threshold for MCU engineers who mainly develop on the Windows platform.

-PikaScript can complete the development of C modules on the Windos platform that MCU engineers are familiar with.
+PikaPython can complete the development of C modules on the Windos platform that MCU engineers are familiar with.
 Through the self-developed module precompiler, the registration of modules can be automatically completed.
 The developers of C modules need to provide only a module written in Python.
 Just calling the API, the precompiler will automatically precompile the Python file into a C file to complete the linking and registration of the module.
 As long as the correct naming is used, the native C functions can be automatically registered into the module for the interpreter to call, and there is no need to compile the static library.

-Let PikaScript run on CH32V103, which means developing a PikaScript firmware that can run on CH32V103.
+Let PikaPython run on CH32V103, which means developing a PikaPython firmware that can run on CH32V103.

-Let's first look at what parts a PikaScript firmware has.
+Let's first look at what parts a PikaPython firmware has.
 ![](assets/1638495380538-858d703b-9406-499b-b1e6-8473e2a17b60.webp)

 The yellow part in the figure is what we need to make, and the green part is cross-platform.
 We only need to pull the source code to compile it without modification.

-Looking from the bottom up, the first thing is to need a BSP of PikaScript.
+Looking from the bottom up, the first thing is to need a BSP of PikaPython.
 BSP is the board-level support package, which can usually be obtained by sorting out the standard library of the MCU provided by the manufacturer.
-Then there's the PikaScript launcher, which contains the firmware entry main.c, and basic device initialization code, including support for printf.
+Then there's the PikaPython launcher, which contains the firmware entry main.c, and basic device initialization code, including support for printf.

-With the BSP and the launcher, the firmware of PikaScript can already be run, but only the standard library functions provided by PikaScript and the basic syntax of Python can be used, and the peripheral resources mounted on the MCU cannot be used.
+With the BSP and the launcher, the firmware of PikaPython can already be run, but only the standard library functions provided by PikaPython and the basic syntax of Python can be used, and the peripheral resources mounted on the MCU cannot be used.

 In order to use the peripheral resources of CH32V103, we also need to develop the driver module of CH32V103.
 In this project, we developed the driver module of GPIO and the delay module based on rt-thread tick timer.